Bayern routs Mainz 4-0 to start Oktoberfest celebrations | WHIZ News

-BERLIN (AP) — Bayern Munich shrugged off a couple of lackluster performances to start its traditional Oktoberfest celebrations with a 4-0 rout of Mainz in the Bundesliga on Saturday.
+BERLIN (AP) — Bayern Munich shrugged off a couple of lackluster performances by routing Mainz 4-0 in the Bundesliga to start its traditional Oktoberfest celebrations on Saturday.

 Mainz, the last side to beat Bayern at home in March 2016, at no stage looked like doing it again.

-Goalkeeper Rene Adler made two good saves in succession to deny Robben and then Arturo Vidal from the rebound, and Kingsley Coman missed an open goal by striking the crossbar, but it was only a matter of time before the lead grew.
+Mueller claimed his first goal of the season after 10 minutes, though Arjen Robben provided a decisive deflection.

 Robben scored minutes later, a rare goal with his right foot after Joshua Kimmich sent him through.
 The Dutch winger ran to the sideline to celebrate with substitute Franck Ribery, suggesting Tuesday’s frustration was over.
-Ribery had thrown his jersey at the dugout after he was taken off against Anderlecht, and Robben had sharply criticized the team’s performance.
+Ribery threw his jersey at the dugout after he was taken off against Anderlecht, and Robben sharply criticized the team’s performance.

 Five minutes into the second half, Lewandowski slid in to meet Mueller’s cross.